appcelerator-modules/ti.omniture/documentation/index.md

 If you are upgrading from an earlier version of this module (prior to version 2.0.0) you should be aware of the following breaking changes to the API:

 * Session properties have changed.
-See the [iOS Version 2.x to 3.x Migration Guide](http://microsite.omniture.com/t2/help/en_US/sc/appmeasurement/ios/index.html#iOS_Version_2x_to_3x_Migration_Guide) and [Android Version 2.x to 3.x Migration Guide](http://microsite.omniture.com/t2/help/en_US/sc/appmeasurement/android/index.html#Android_Version_2x_to_3x_Migration_Guide) for a list of SDK property changes that are reflected in the module.
+See the [iOS Version 2.x to 3.x Migration Guide][iOSMigrationGuide] and [Android Version 2.x to 3.x Migration Guide][AndroidMigrationGuide] for a list of SDK property changes that are reflected in the module.
 * `createSession` and `createMediaTracker` have been replaced with `startSession` and `startMediaTracker` respectively.
 * `startMediaTracker` does not require `session` or `player` to be passed to it.
 * On iOS, `playerName` and 'mediaName' are no longer properties of `MediaTracker`.
 They will be set automatically, `playerName` with "MPMoviePlayer" and `mediaName` with the name of the media file.
-* On Android MediaTracking events will need to be connected to VideoPlayer events manually
+* On Android, MediaTracking events will need to be connected to VideoPlayer events manually.
 * The argument structure and names have changed for the `track` and `trackLink` methods.

 ## Methods